yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 Let's see how it did:
 ![sk-result](../assets/images/20220326/sk-result.png)

 Look, same result as the hard way above, with few lines of code!
-But you don't need to know how to calculate the distances or get the predictions.
-It's probably faster too. :(
+But you don't need to know the nitty-gritty implementation details like calculating distances and predictions.
+It's probably faster to run too. :(

-As for this particular Iris data, you don't even to need to port the data like I did.
+Better yet, for this particular Iris data, you don't even to need to port the data like I did.
 It could be just two lines and you're done with it:

 ```python
 from sklearn import datasets